TheLastGimbus/GooglePhotosTakeoutHelper/README.md

 <p>
 This script is written in Python.
 You need to install Python interpretert before you use it - don't worry, it's easy :wink: Then, everything with Python will be done through terminal/cmd

 1. Download and install Python for your system: https://www.python.org/downloads/ (Google step by step installation instructions if you have trouble) - if the installator will ask you about some `PATH` and `pip`, make sure to check that too

 Now, you need to install my script with `pip` - a builtin tool that can install other Python programs and scripts.
 You can run it either by typing `pip3 <options>` or `python3 -m pip <options>`:

 2. `pip3 install -U google-photos-takeout-helper`

 // Or `python3 -m pip install -U google-photos-takeout-helper`

+// Watch out for versions, described in "BIG DISCLAIMER" above

 If something goes wrong and it prints some red errors, try to add ` --user` flag at the end

 3. Prepare your Takeout:

 If your Takeout was dividied into multiple `.zip`s, you will need to extract them, and move their contents into one folder.
 Now, you should be able to just run it straight in cmd/terminal:

 4. `google-photos-takeout-helper -i [INPUT TAKEOUT FOLDER] -o [OUTPUT FOLDER]`